 Office by JIO Design Studio

-A tenement house at 10 Bagatela Street in Warsaw, built during 1911-1912, is considered as one of late Art Nouveau pearls.
-At first it was a colonial shop owned by Józef Wilder – the first owner of the building, later it operated as a finishing school for girls founded by Elżbieta Radzicka.
-Krzysztof Kamil Baczyński, a Polish poet who wrote during war and perished in the Warsaw Uprising, was born in that building in 1921.
-Nowadays, on the first floor of the antique tenement house is located a design studio named Jankowski & Opyrchał (JIO).
+The tenement house at 10 Bagatela Street in Warsaw, built between 1911 and 1912, stands out as a late Art Nouveau gem.
+Initially, Józef Wilder, the building’s first owner, operated a colonial shop there, which later transformed into a finishing school for girls founded by Elżbieta Radzicka.
+Krzysztof Kamil Baczyński, a Polish poet who wrote during the war and died in the Warsaw Uprising, was born in this building in 1921.
+Today, the first floor of the historic tenement house hosts a design studio called Jankowski & Opyrchał (JIO).

-A plaque on the building’s façade informs that it was built by Józef Napoleon Czerwiński and Wacław Heppen – two architects responsible for projects of the most beautiful objects in downtown Warsaw.
-From the outside of the tenement house is a beautiful, eye-catching and “rippling” façade, on the inside – marble staircase with balustrade decorated by leafy frieze and carefully renovated antique windows and doors.
+A plaque on the building’s façade reveals that Józef Napoleon Czerwiński and Wacław Heppen, two architects behind some of downtown Warsaw’s most stunning buildings, designed it.
+The exterior boasts a beautiful, eye-catching, and “rippling” façade, while the interior features a marble staircase with a balustrade adorned by a leafy frieze and meticulously restored antique windows and doors.

-Aleksander Jankowski and Agata Opyrchał, both architects who opened the studio JIO in 2002, found the building at 10 Bagatela Street in 2010.
-A former flat on the first floor met their needs for an office perfectly and an original architectural composition of the object was an extra bonus, which could not be resisted.
+Architects Aleksander Jankowski and Agata Opyrchał founded the JIO studio in 2002 and discovered the building at 10 Bagatela Street in 2010.
+A former apartment on the first floor perfectly suited their office needs, and the building’s unique architectural composition proved irresistible.

-None of 10 Bagatela Steet regular visitors is surprised by presence of graphics, drawings and paintings, which are quite casually exhibited in the studio.
-Agata Opyrchał, a graduate of Department of Drawing of Jan Matejko Academy of Fine Arts in Kraków, in spite of many obligations, still has time to create her own works.
-Paintings, sculptures and other forms of art are in the foreground of her design ideas.
+Visitors to 10 Bagatela Street won’t be surprised to find graphics, drawings, and paintings casually displayed throughout the studio.
+Agata Opyrchał, a graduate of the Department of Drawing at Jan Matejko Academy of Fine Arts in Kraków, continues to create her own work despite her many responsibilities.
+Paintings, sculptures, and other art forms take center stage in her design ideas.

 Photography by Łukasz Zandecki